 Thyme is a wonderful and versatile herb; there are almost endless ways to use its delicious and fragrant leaves in everything from salad dressings to marinades to sauces.
-Like most herbs, thyme can successfully and relatively easy be grown indoors; it needs only a bright windowsill and some basic attention to thrive.
+Like most herbs, thyme can successfully and relatively easy to be grown indoors; it needs only a bright windowsill and some basic attention to thrive.
 You can propagate thyme fairly easily, but there's no need to do so.
 With pots of young thyme readily available (even in grocery stores), it's a simple matter to keep a thyme plant alive while you slowly consume it, and then replace it when the plant begins to look weak.

 Best Growing Conditions for Thyme